• Fact Checked

 How to Prevent Yeast Infections from Sex

-• Switch your condoms: If you’re sensitive to latex or additives, try non-latex condoms made from polyisoprene or polyurethane.
-Avoid options that include glycerin, flavoring, or warming agents, which can disrupt your vaginal pH.
+• Switch your condoms.
+If you're sensitive to latex or additives, try non-latex condoms made from polyisoprene or polyurethane.
+Avoid options that include glycerin or flavoring, since these can disrupt pH.

-• Use clean lube: Opt for simple, water-based lubricants that are free from sugars, fragrances, and glycerin.
-These ingredients can feed Candida and increase irritation in the vaginal area.
+• Use clean lube.
+Opt for simple, water-based lubricants that are free from sugars, fragrances, and glycerin that can actually feed Candida.

-• Skip the spermicide: While spermicide can be effective for pregnancy prevention, many formulas—especially those containing Nonoxynol-9—can irritate vaginal tissue and harm good bacteria.
-Only use spermicide if it’s been recommended by your healthcare provider.
+• Skip the spermicide.
+While spermicide can be effective for pregnancy prevention, many formulas can irritate vaginal tissue and harm good bacteria14.

-• Keep things dry: Moisture is yeast’s best friend.
-After sex, change out of damp underwear, avoid tight-fitting clothes, and consider sleeping without underwear to let things breathe.
+• Keep things dry.
+Moisture is yeast's best friend.
+After sex, change out of damp underwear, avoid tight-fitting clothes, and consider sleeping without underwear to let things breathe15.

-• Support your microbiome: Your vaginal microbiome is your frontline defense against infections.
-Probiotic supplements designed for vaginal health can help maintain a balanced pH and encourage the growth of good bacteria.
+• Taking targeted probiotics.
+Probiotic supplements designed specifically for vaginal health can help maintain a balanced pH and encourage the growth of good bacteria, essentially boosting your body's immunity against infection-causing bacteria.17

 Happy V's doctor-formulated probiotic features clinically studied strains like Lactobacillus acidophilus and L. rhamnosus, known for promoting a resilient vaginal environment.
 Preclinical data also shows Happy V's formula helps reduce levels of Candida albicans, the most common cause of yeast infections.